Kentico/xperience-component-starter/README.md

     ```

 1. In the Visual Studio:
-    * Restore NuGet packages for all projects in the solution.
     * Run the SandboxSite application; Select the project and press the F5 key.
         * Note: You may receive an error from the Roslyn compiler.
 To fix this issue, reopen the Visual Studio.
 This error occurs when the solution is compiled before the NuGet packages are restored.